 27) Increase testosterone levels

 So, if about 5% of your testosterone gets converted to DHT, then the more testosterone you have, the more can get converted to DHT.
 When testosterone gets converted to DHT, testosterone then drops a bit, which then signals the hypothalamus, through the negative feedback loop, to release more GnRH to increase testosterone production.
 DHT also increases GnRH levels.
+Read here to boost your testosterone levels.

 28) Eat carbohydrates